FullPokerFace/code-a-thon-2024/README.md

 # How to run Frontend
 - run "npm run dev"

-# How To SET UP  DATABASE and Back end
+# How To set up  DATABASE and Back end
 - npm install or yarn install - install dependencies
 - run "node db/db_setup.cjs" -  create database and table in mysql localhost
 - run "node db/seed.cjs" -  seed test data to heat map table
 - run "npm start" - start server on localhost port 3000 - same port, database data is retrieved for heatmap data

+# How To set up  run live heatmap data simulation script
+- run "npm run insert" - run this on a separate console from the server

 # React + TypeScript + Vite